Renormalised 3-point functions of stress tensors and conserved currents in CFT: Results for renormalised correlators

-where the operators $\Lo_{s,n}$ and $\Ro_s$ are defined in \eqref{a:L} and \eqref{a:R}.
+where the operators $\Lo_{N}$ and $\Ro$ are defined in \eqref{a:L} and \eqref{a:R}.
 In each of the last lines above, we assume that the independent momenta in the correlator have been selected according to the index rule \eqref{a:momenta}.
 To evaluate these right-hand sides, we apply the transverse Ward identity \eqref{TWI_JJJ}.
-The identity denoted by the asterisk is redundant, \textit{i.e.}, it is trivially satisfied in all cases and does not impose any additional conditions on primary constants.
+The right-hand side of \eqref{eqn320} vanishes: this equation determines the symmetry properties of $\3{2}^{a_1 a_2 a_3}$, enforcing $\3{2}^{a_1 a_3 a_2} = -\3{2}^{a_1 a_2 a_3}$ in any dimension.
+Given its antisymmetry in the first two indices, $\3{2}^{a_1 a_2 a_3}$ is thus fully antisymmetric.
+Otherwise, this equation is redundant and places no further constraints on the primary constants.

 \paragraph{Divergences.} The triple-$K$ integrals appearing in \eqref{a:JJJ1} and \eqref{a:JJJlast} have singularities which can be identified by looking for solutions of the singularity condition \eqref{singcond}.
 We have compiled the results in table \ref{tab:JJJ} below, using $n=0,1,2\ldots$ to represent any non-negative integer.
 The 3-point function is clearly finite in all odd spacetime dimensions and has at most a single pole in $\ep$ for even dimensions $d \geq 4$.
 (To obtain higher-order divergences would require the singularity condition to be multiply satisfied \cite{Bzowski:2015pba}.)
 One can check that the regularisation scheme $u=v_j$ for $j=1,2,3$ is sufficient to regularise all these singularities.
 As this scheme preserves the canonical dimensions of currents ({\it i.e.,} $\tilde{\Delta}_j = \tilde{d}-1$), as required for the transverse Ward identities to hold in the regulated theory, we will adopt it in the following.